department-of-veterans-affairs/vagov-content/pages/change-direct-deposit.md

 <strong><button type="button" class="signin-signup-modal-trigger va-button-link">Sign in to VA.gov</button></strong><br>
 If you have questions about verifying your identity on VA.gov, <a href="/sign-in-faq/#verify">read our identity verification FAQs</a>.

-<strong>If you want to opt cancel your direct deposit payments, switch from paper checks to direct deposit, or change the address on your paper checks,</strong> please call us at <a href="tel:+18008271000">800-827-1000</a>.
-We're here Monday to Friday, 8:00 a.m. to 9:00 p.m.
+<strong>If you want to cancel your direct deposit payments, switch from paper checks to direct deposit, or change the address on your paper checks,</strong> please call us at <a href="tel:+18008271000">800-827-1000</a>.
+We're here Monday through Friday, 8:00 a.m. to 9:00 p.m.
 ET.
 Or go to your [nearest VA regional office](/find-locations/?zoomLevel=4&page=1&address=&facilityType=benefits&serviceType).

 </div>
 </div>